iZyns/LAHacks2023/README.md

 ## What's next for ED-YOU

 We intend on adding videos, and deploying it to the internet outside of just running it locally on the computer.

+Features to come:
+- Coice channel
+- List of subjects and topics
+- Invite other user to a study space
+- Resources tab
+- Automatic deletion of a study space group when inactive for a period amount of time